Bitcoin Rewards vs Traditional Loyalty Programs: A Merchant's Guide

 Large e-commerce brands have transitioned from platforms like Smile.io to Bitcoin rewards without their customers skipping a beat.
 The experience is similar enough that the switch is seamless, but the underlying reward is more compelling.

 When it might not be the right fit: If your business has already invested heavily in a fully custom, proprietary loyalty application with deep integrations into your internal systems, the migration cost may outweigh the benefit.
 That's a narrow scenario, but it's honest.
 For most businesses running a standard loyalty platform or evaluating loyalty for the first time, Bitcoin rewards offer everything traditional programs do, plus the additional channels and differentiation that come with the Bitcoin element.
+If you're still deciding which type of program is right for your business, our complete guide to loyalty programs for small businesses breaks down every option.